-MLL Peer support program
+MLL Peer Support program

-The peer support system operates in secondary schools and is based on the idea of peer support.
+The peer support program operates in secondary schools and is based on the idea of peer support.
 A peer supporter is an ordinary student that works voluntarily in order to strengthen the school community and to help other students.
 Peer supporters are given a training course.
 The activities are supervised by an adult instructor that works in the school, often as a teacher.

-In the peer support scheme students give support to each other by discussing and organising common events.
+In the peer support program students give support to each other by discussing and organising common events.
 The activities increase the students’ shared sense of responsibility and enhance the overall cooperation at school.
 The aim is to promote a feeling of companionship among the students, make schooling more enjoyable, increase social responsibility and secure a safe, enjoyable and supportive school year for all.

-The peer support scheme benefits the whole school community.
+The peer support program benefits the whole school community.
 As students of the school, peer supporters know what is going on in the world of the young.
 Peer support activities address common concerns and the voice of the young is heard and acted upon.
 The programme is a dialogue between the young and adults, enabling the students themselves to be active participants in the decision-making processes.

 The activities are coordinated by the MLL’s main office and regional branches.
 At the moment there are peer support activities in some 90% of the secondary schools in Finland.
 There are also mentoring activities in grades 1 to 6 of primary schools and peer tutoring in senior secondary schools.

 Every school has its own culture, and ways of doing things vary from school to school.
 This is the case also in the case of peer support activities.
 The main peer support activities are the mentoring of newcomers and the support for the grouping process.
 This is done by providing information about school services and activities, organising games and experiential learning opportunities for the students, and acting as trustworthy partners with whom to talk with about difficult personal issues.
 In serious cases, such as of school bullying, the peer supporter can inform the school staff and student welfare officers about the situation.
 Peer supporters also arrange various theme days, events and campaigns.
 At the beginning of the school year peer supporters organize a kick off in their own school for the School Peace programme for the whole school year.
-MLL has been developing a European dimension to the School Peace programme with support from the European Commission Daphne II programme.

 Peer supporter activities offer opportunities for non-formal learning and activities within the framework of formal schoolwork.
 At best they offer a learning environment in which groupwork and cooperative skills are learned, other students are helped, and a pleasant supportive school community spirit is created.
 Doing things together is also a lot of fun and improves motivation for schoolwork.
 For the individual peer supporter the system gives tools for life and the certificate of being trained and working for other students may help in getting a job or in applying to a higher educational institution.